JordanMajd/jordanmajd.github.io/article/2017_05_01_360_capture_in_ue4_with_nvidia_ansel.md

 # 360 Capture In UE4 With Nvidia Ansel

-{{figure {url: "/img/article/360/360_infiltrator.jpeg", alt: "360 screenshot of UE4’s Infiltrator Demo", chapter: "framed"}}}
+{{figure {url: "/img/article/360/360_infiltrator.jpeg", alt: "360 screenshot of UE4’s Infiltrator Demo", chapter: "square-framed"}}}

 [Ansel][ansel] is a toolkit by NVIDIA that enables users to take state of the art in game photographs.
 It comes with a rich feature set that overcomes the limitations of traditional screen capture methods.
 Ansel supports 360 and stereo screenshots, making it easy to create content for virtual reality.
 Super-resolution takes place on the graphics card, allowing users to break free from their 1080p monitors and capture screenshots at insane resolutions (I just took a 2.3 gigapixel screenshot!)
 Users have full camera control, can apply post processing filters, visual effects and take photos using HDR.